 When we visited we saw 20 giant pandas and 4 youths.

 The first panda was a happy ending to a sad tale.
 Injured so badly by weasels, one of his legs was amputated, he would not survive in the wild, but here he was happily sunbathing and eating bamboo.

-Youthful antics: Four “baby” pandas of about a year old were all playing up a pine tree the other side of the base.
-They are really skilful climbers; however they don't climb down as well as they climb up!
+Youthful antics: Four "baby" pandas of about a year old were all playing up a pine tree the other side of the base.
+They are really skillful climbers; however they don't climb down as well as they climb up!
 Sometimes it seems more of a tumble down rather than an intentional move!